Saheb Bibi Golam (film)

 Saheb Bibi Golam is a 1956 Bengali film directed by Kartik Chatterjee.
 It is based on a Bengali novelist Bimal Mitra's 1953 novel of the same name.
 The film explores the tragic fall of feudalism in Bengal during the British Raj.
 The title of the movie and the story is a reference to the plot simultaneously exploring a platonic relationship between a beautiful, forlorn wife of an aristocrat and a career-driven clerk.
 The film stars Sumitra Devi, Uttam Kumar, Chhabi Biswas, Pahari Sanyal.

-This film directed by Kartik Chatterjee, is a movie adaptation of a Bimal Mitra’s novel that goes by the same name.
+This film is considered to be one of the greatest Bengali films ever made.
 The storyline is based on the backdrop of the British rule in India and deals with the shocking downfall of Bengal feudalism during that period.
 Featuring Uttam Kumar, Sumitra Devi along with Chhabi Biswas this film is one of the best Bengali films that has ever been made and was later saw a Hindi remake titled ‘Sahib Bibi Aur Ghulam’ that proved to be one of the most critically acclaimed Bollywood movies.
 The film is considered one of Best Bengali films ever made.